In Italy, the Mobster Event of the Century Is Going Totally Ignored

-In Lamezia Terme, an industrial southern Italy city overlooking the Tyrrhenian Sea, a historical event is going unnoticed.
+In Lamezia Terme, an industrial city in Southern Italy overlooking the Tyrrhenian Sea, a historical event is going unnoticed.
 Between the cultivated fields and factories, the first so-called “maxi trial” of the ’Ndrangheta, the Calabrian criminal organization, began on Jan.
 13. With 335 defendants (almost all men) and 600 lawyers dealing with 400 counts of murder, drug trafficking, money laundering, and more, it’s one of the largest criminal prosecutions in recent history.

 Expected to last at least two years, the trial is known as “Rinascita-Scott,” or “Rebirth Scott.”
 Nicola Gratteri, the prosecutor driving the case, explained that its name refers to a U.S. Drug Enforcement Administration agent who spent eight years in Italy fighting against narco-’ndranghetist organizations and died upon returning to the United States in a car accident.
 The trial is dedicated to his commitment.
 It’s been called the trial of the century in some Italian newspapers, but curiously, no television news stations are reporting on it, it never ends up on the newspapers’ front pages, and it’s not even creating political controversy.